tonethar/IGME-430-Fall-2024/exercises/2-heroku-test.md

 ---

 ## IV.
 Edit HerokuTest
+- Quit GitBash
-- Open the HerokuTest folder in VScode ("Open Folder" in VSCode OR do a drag/drop)
+- Open the **HerokuTest** folder in VScode ("Open Folder" in VSCode OR do a drag/drop)

 ---
 ---